JamesC01/SimplePythonRaycaster/README.md

 # SimplePythonRaycaster
 A simple raycaster implemented in Python using PyGame.
-Requires PyGame to be installed.
+Uses opensimplex to randomly generate grid cells.
+Requires PyGame and opensimplex to be installed.

 ## Controls
 * Up and down array move you forward and back